-How to Get Rid of Weeds in Lawn (8 Ways)
+How to Get Rid of Weeds in Lawn: 8 ways to kill lawn weeds

 1. Hand-Pull Weeds (The Right Way)

-Pull weeds when the soil is moist, not bone-dry.
-You need to get the entire root system or they’ll just grow back.
-For tap-rooted weeds like dandelions, use a weeding knife or fishtail weeder to get down at least 4 inches.
-Surface pulling leaves the root behind.
+Pull when soil is moist.
+You need the entire root out or they’ll regrow.
+For tap-rooted weeds like dandelions, use a weeding knife to get at least 4 in (10 cm) down.
+A dandelion seedling pulls easily; a mature one with a 10 in (25 cm) taproot requires actual excavation work.

-Drop pulled weeds in the trash, not your compost pile, unless you’re absolutely certain they haven’t gone to seed yet.
-One dandelion head can produce 200 seeds.
+Trash the pulled weeds.
+Don’t compost them unless you’re certain they haven’t gone to seed.
+One dandelion head produces 200 seeds.

 2. Mow High

-Set your mower to 3-4 inches.
-Taller grass shades the soil, which prevents weed seeds from germinating.
-It also develops deeper roots, which means your grass outcompetes weeds for water and nutrients.
+Set your mower to 3-4 in (7-10 cm).
+Taller grass shades soil and prevents weed seeds from germinating.
+It also develops deeper roots that outcompete weeds for water and nutrients.

-Cutting grass too short stresses it and creates bare spots where weeds establish.
-Those perfect golf-course lawns you see?
+Cutting short stresses your grass and creates bare spots where weeds establish.
+Those perfect golf-course lawns?
 They require constant maintenance specifically because short grass is inherently weak.

 Don’t bag your clippings.
-Leave them on the lawn (grasscycling).
-They decompose fast, return nitrogen to the soil, and add a thin layer that suppresses weed germination.
+Grasscycling returns nitrogen to the soil and adds a thin layer that suppresses weed germination.

-Rake the bare area to loosen the top half-inch of soil, spread seed at the rate on the bag, cover lightly with compost or topsoil, and keep it moist for two weeks.
-Once grass fills in, there’s no room for weeds.
+Rake bare areas, spread seed at the rate on the bag, cover lightly with compost, and keep moist for two weeks.
+Overseed in early fall for cool-season grasses or late spring for warm-season.

 using weeding tool to remove dandelion with full taproot